xiaolaba/Win10_install_Ubuntu/README.md

 ### test the build a simple program - hello world

-copy the following, invoke Ubuntun, right click the mouse button, those command will be done
+copy the following, invoke Ubuntun, right click the mouse button, those commands will be done
 ```

 clear